Adult Keeshond relaxing at home in a family setting

 Frequently Asked Questions

-Do I need a high-velocity dryer for a Keeshond? +
+Do I really need a high-velocity dryer for grooming at home? +

 Back to blog